brianmario/mysql2/README.md

 ### Linux and other Unixes

-You may need to install a package such as `libmysqlclient-dev`, `mysql-devel`, or `default-libmysqlclient-dev`; refer to your distribution's package guide to find the particular package.
+You may need to install a package such as `libmariadb-dev`, `libmysqlclient-dev`, `mysql-devel`, or `default-libmysqlclient-dev`; refer to your distribution's package guide to find the particular package.
 The most common issue we see is a user who has the library file `libmysqlclient.so` but is missing the header file `mysql.h` -- double check that you have the _-dev_ packages installed.